Frazetta Museum reopens on May 17th and 18th 2017

 Discover the artistic legacy of the Frazetta Art Museum

 The Frazetta Art Museum is home to the largest and most comprehensive collections of works by Frank Frazetta.
-He was a living legend, while making his mark among tens of thousands of sci-fi artist since the mid 1950’s.
+He was a living legend, making his mark among tens of thousands of sci-fi artist since the mid 1950’s.
 He started the entire barbarian era when his interpretation of Conan the Adventurer hit the book stands in 1966, and ever since that time, Frank Frazetta has set the standard that still reigns at the top of all fantasy illustrators.

-The Frazetta Art Museum combines a unique perspective to his amazing career along with behind the scene information and displays pertaining to his personal life.
+The Frazetta Art Museum combines a unique perspective to his amazing career along with behind the scenes information and displays pertaining to his personal life.
 This includes not just his art, but his extensive camera collection, his personal golf clubs, and hand-carved gun stocks.
 Plus, home movies that only the Frazetta family themselves have seen.

 The beautiful gallery sits on Mr. Frazetta's private estate that has recently been purchased by his son, Frank JR, and his wife, Lori.
 The reason behind the purchase was simple: to honor his parents' final wishes, which were to preserve his father's art and continue the legacy for fans around the world.